Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeA+A top-tier US market with dense national fiber and carrier access.
+Global Connectivity GradeA+A top-tier global hub with dense fiber routes connecting both US coasts.

-Direct Cloud On-RampsOver 7 — as of September 2025AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, Oracle Cloud.
+Direct Cloud On-RampsOver 7 – as of September 2025AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, Oracle Cloud are all present.

-Disaster RiskModerate (49.54) — as of September 2025Primary risks include tornadoes and severe winter weather; minimal seismic risk.
+Disaster RiskModerate (49.54) – as of September 2025Primary risks are weather-related; lacks major seismic or hurricane exposure.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 75 unique network providers as of September 2025, the market offers extensive choice.
-Carrier-neutral facilities, particularly at 350 East Cermak, provide access to nearly every major national and global network, ensuring competitive pricing and high-performance routing.
+Carrier Density & Carrier Neutrality With over 75 unique network providers, as of September 2025, the market offers exceptional choice.
+The high density of carriers in neutral facilities like 350 E Cermak drives down pricing and improves network resilience.

 Power Analysis

-Average Cost Of Power Industrial power costs in the Chicago area typically range from $0.07 to $0.09/kWh as of September 2025.
-This competitive pricing helps control operational expenditures for high-density deployments.
-The state's energy mix includes over 54% low-carbon sources as of 2023.
+Average Cost Of Power Industrial power costs are estimated between $0.08 and $0.10 per kWh, as of September 2025.
+This competitive pricing structure helps control operational expenditures for high-density compute environments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Chicago offer low-latency connections to the city's financial district in the Loop, home to major commodity and options exchanges.
-This proximity is essential for high-frequency trading and financial services applications where microseconds matter.
+Proximity To Key Business Districts Data centers in Chicago are strategically located near the downtown Loop, the Chicago Board Options Exchange (CBOE), and the CME Group's financial markets.
+This proximity is essential for algorithmic trading and financial services firms where microseconds matter.

-Tax Advantage For Data Centers Illinois offers significant tax incentives that directly benefit data center operators and their customers.
-A 20-year exemption on state and local sales taxes for qualifying data center construction and equipment dramatically lowers the total cost of ownership.
+Tax Advantage For Data Centers Illinois provides strong financial incentives for data center operators and tenants.
+Certified projects can receive a 20-year exemption on state and local sales taxes for equipment, along with other significant investment tax credits.
+These programs substantially lower the total cost of ownership for new deployments.

 Natural Disaster Risk

-Chicago has a moderate natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 49.54 out of 100 as of September 2025.
-The location avoids the primary threats of hurricanes and significant earthquakes that affect coastal and West Coast markets.
+Chicago has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 49.54 out of 100, as of September 2025.
+The location avoids the primary threats of hurricanes and major earthquakes that affect coastal markets.

 Key risks are primarily weather-related and include: